“How do I use this tool, specifically to promote my business?”

 Having some positive reviews and recommendations allows potential customers that the products or services provided show promise.
 It also proves that your business and brand is exceptional enough, that people are recommending it to everybody else.

 Making LinkedIn recommendations as valuable as referrals, meaning acquiring a massive number of LinkedIn recommendations is like hitting the jackpot.
-Moreover, since LinkedIn made recommendations that appear on established profiles secure, faking recommendations is next to impossible.
+Also, since LinkedIn made recommendations that appear on established profiles secure, faking recommendations is next to impossible.

 Build awareness for your brand by hosting an event via LinkedIn.
 Hosting events through LinkedIn also generates additional leads and attracts potential customers.
-Moreover, it creates a buzz that your brand can utilize since events usually advertised to the established network.
+Besides, it creates a buzz that your brand can utilize since events usually advertised to the established network.

 LinkedIn’s Event Platform is user-friendly and seamlessly help “promote the event” by asking questions about the event’s purposes and subject.
 Not to mention the online RSVP helps in reaching specific target participants, and announcements also show up on their page.

 LinkedIn also has an Events Search tool, which lets users locate events based on mutual interests, geographical locations, and industry.
 The sheer flexibility of this online tool ultimately resulted in many real connections and engagements created.
 Since the limitations of traditional in-person events no longer exists.
 Now people can organize workshops, virtual webinars, phone conferences, round-table discussions and more.
 One ideal strategy nowadays is to hold regular monthly events, online or otherwise, and build visibility with one’s loyal audience.
-Moreover, attracting new members is easier as well.
+In addition to this, attracting new members is easier as well.
 People can hear about the event from LinkedIn announcements from friends of friends.

 Bonus = Other helpful pointers you can try out: